9dots/9dots.io-pages/OtGU8Dj.md

 - Ask students to define what our app is to do
 	- Add food items to the list
-- Ask students to take 1 minute to identify the General block behavior that may perform this function
+- Ask students to take 1 minute to identify the general block behavior that may perform this function
 	- Provide 3 options:
     ![](http://uploads.9dots.io/OtGaa2Z_md.jpg)